HOW DO WE BECOME LOVABLE, AS IN, ABLE TO GIVE AND RECEIVE LOVE?

 To think that all this story, it turned out, lay in the beating of some eggs this morning!
 I could have made and served omelets for a dozen people in the time it’s taken me to recount this.

-But I should have known that such a vast and audacious topic cannot be written abstractly.
+But I should have known that such a vast and audacious topic as becoming lovable cannot be written abstractly.
 Only specifically, as, in my view you must, if you want to write well, about love or anything else.

 The Native American writer N. Scott Momaday once said, “The events of one’s life take place, take place.”
 It is this second emphatic place, which in my understanding is not just geographical, but personal, sensual, historical, and spiritual, not just accurate and contextual, but above all truthful, which gives any writing vibrancy, authority, truth.

 This is why nothing is wasted on the writer who is willing to let the world in, be porous to it, in all its love, wonder, betrayal, beauty, loss.

 You can’t hurry love, as Diana Ross told us, any more than you can the true disclosure of place.

-And for me, it turns out that becoming able to love insists on beginning with a calico cat who had a v of caramel fur that tipped to her nose.
+And for me, it turned out, in writing this post (the first version of which I did back in 2012) that becoming able to love insisted on beginning with a calico cat who had a v of caramel fur that tipped to her nose.